Claude Abeille Français, b. 1930

 --

-Student of Alfred Georges Regener at Fontainebleau and of Robert Couturier at the École nationale supérieure des arts décoratifs de Paris where he obtained his diploma in 1952, Claude Abeille studied at the École des Beaux-Arts as an auditor (1955) and began his study of torsos in 1956.
-From then until 1970 he collaborated on illustrations for the Encyclopédie de la Pléiade, edited by Raymond Queneau, and L'Univers des Formes, published by Gallimard.
+Student of Alfred Georges Regener at Fontainebleau and of Robert Couturier at the École Nationale Supérieure des Arts Décoratifs de Paris (National School of Decorative Arts, Paris) where he obtained his diploma in 1952, Claude Abeille studied at the École des Beaux Arts as an auditor (1955) and began his study of torsos in 1956.
+From then until 1970, he collaborated on illustrations for the Encyclopédie de la Pléiade (Encyclopedia of the Pleiades), edited by Raymond Queneau, and L'Univers des Formes (The Universe of Forms), published by Gallimard.

 He began working in engraving, and showed often at the Salon de Bayeux, from whom he recieved a prize in 1975.
-In 1984 and 1985, he was a professor at the Ateliers de la Ville de Paris (Montparnasse) and became a founding member of the École supérieure ATEP (Art Technique et Environnement Publicitaire (Paris, 1985-1996) where he taught drawing.
+In 1984 and 1985, he was a professor at the Ateliers de la Ville de Paris (Montparnasse) and became a founding member of the École Supérieure ATEP (Paris, 1985-1996) where he taught drawing.

 It was during these years that he developed a more intimate oeuvre of sculpture, in rock, marble, and bronze.
-His largest personal exhibition, in 1991, at the chapel of Saint-Louis de la Salpétrière, included works he did during this time.
+His largest personal exhibition, in 1991, at the Chapelle Saint-Louis de la Salpétrière, included works he did during this time.

 In 2000, he began to cultivate relations with Chinese artists and showed his sculptures and engravings regularly in China.